intuit/foremast/foremast-spring-boot-k8s-metrics-starter/README.md

 6. Add caller as a tag on http_server_request (Since 0.1.1)
 7. Allow to read app name from application.properties (Since 0.1.3)
 8. Allow to disable CSRF (Since 0.1.4)
+9. Hide metrics by default, allow to enable/disable metrics in runtime.
+(0.1.5)

 #### Properties
 ```properties